kevkim-codes/anthos-hydrated-config/docs/platform/config.md

     ```shell

-    kubectl --context prod2 apply -f $BASE_DIR/labs/platform/config/acm-repo.yaml
+    kubectl --context stage apply -f $BASE_DIR/labs/platform/config/acm-repo.yaml

     ```

-    In just a moment you should see the bank-of-anthos namespace show up in prod2 and resources start creating within the namespace.
+    In just a moment you should see the bank-of-anthos namespace show up in staeg and resources start creating within the namespace.